g0ld3nl34f/exploring_every_noise/README.md

 ## random_genre
 - random_genre.py\
 Get a random genre from Every Noise at Once and provide Spotify preview playlist link.\
+- random_genre_intro.py\
+Get a random genre from Every Noise at Once and provide a link to an introduction to the genre as a Spotify playlist .\

 To run:\
 	- Change directory to random_genre/;\
-	- Run random_genre.py, making sure that the csv file with genres has been created;\
+	- Run desired file, making sure that the csv file with genres has been created;\
-	- Find new genres to listen to.
+	- Find new genres to listen to.\

 ## needle_playlists
 Get a General, Current, Emerging or Underground Needle playlist from a random country and provide Spotify playlist link.\